WebCrew/HumHub-Adspanel-Module/README.md

 ## Description

 This module adds a simple ads slider widget to humhub`s sidebar.
 By default I integrated 6 slides.
+Widget works on spaces, dashboard and profile.

 ## Slides/Image integration
 **You have to integrate the slides manually**.
-To do it open **protected/modules/adspanel/widgets/views/adframe.php** near **line 11** and replace the demo slides/images, the caption texts (H2) and also the demo humhub links with Your content.
+To do it open **protected/modules/adspanel/widgets/views/adframe.php**

+near **line 11** replace my demo banners and also the demo links with Yours.
-**You need very basic knowledge in CSS and HTML or PHP.**
+**You need very basic knowledge in HTML.**

 ## Caution!!!
 **Do not forget to set Your Ad Blocker browser AddOn to Off on Your website**

-Widget works on spaces, dashboard and profile.

 ## Installation
 1. Download the module and upload it to your modules directory protected/modules